-- 1. The Logistics Section will accept any method, as long as the seven critical pieces of information listed above are included.
+- 1. The EOC will accept any method, as long as the seven critical pieces of information listed above are included.
 If they are not included, Logistics will work to find them. - 2.
-Once the seven pieces of critical information and any additional details are obtained, the Logistics Section will enter the resource request into the EOC Mission Tracker for tracking purposes and will fill out an RFA form (if not already completed). - 3.
-If the resource is coming from outside of Larimer County, the Logistics Section will obtain verbal approval from the EOC Director or designee before filling the request.
+Once the seven pieces of critical information and any additional details are obtained, the Gatekeeper will enter the resource request into the EOC Mission Tracker for tracking purposes and will assign a resource number on the RFA form. - 3.
+If the resource is coming from outside of Larimer County, the Logistics Section will obtain verbal approval from the Procurement Unit or designee before filling the request.